Enter your postcode to start comparing fibre broadband deals in your area.

 The most widely-available type of fibre is known as 'superfast' fibre, which uses fibre-optic cables from your provider's broadband exchange to the local cabinets on your street.

-The rest of the connection then relies on the same copper wires as ADSL connection.
+The rest of the connection relies on the same copper wires as ADSL connection.
 This makes it several times faster than a purely copper connection, but it's still slower than 'full fibre' broadband.

 FTTC broadband is available to around 97% of UK premises, so there's a very good chance it'll be available to your home.
 It provides superfast broadband speeds between 30-70Mbps.